bbenedict/bbenedict/100days.md

 ## day 31

-... and then I had to do some mysql work to fix some anomolies in our database.
+... and then I had to do some mysql work to fix some anomalies in our database.

 ## day 32